1. What is gynaecomastia?

 At the clinic you’ll have a breast examination.
 In some cases, you may need to have other tests so that a definite diagnosis can be made.
 These can include:

-- a fine needle aspiration (FNA) or more likely a core biopsy of breast tissue
+- or more likely, a core biopsy of breast tissue

 Because gynaecomastia can be a symptom of other conditions, your specialist may also want to examine other parts of your body such as your neck, abdomen (belly) and testicles.
 They may also ask you to have further tests, for example a blood test.